How the economy impacts Chicagoland Real estate

 BankRate.
 In Chicago, rates currently fall between 4.4 percent and 4.8 percent.
 While the prospects of purchasing another home at a rate in the neighborhood of 4.5 percent can be daunting to homebuyers who last bought at 3 percent or so, the rate shock effect is not nearly as bad as it’s been in the past.

-Debra Dobbs of @properties in Lincoln Park recalls that interest rates were between 13 percent and 18 percent when she started working in real estate in 1984.
+Debra Dobbs of Compass in Lincoln Park recalls that interest rates were between 13 percent and 18 percent when she started working in real estate in 1984.
 “Five percent or 4 percent is incredibly cheap money,” she says.
 “Yes, there was a blip on the screen a couple of years ago where you could get a rate between 2.8 and 3.5 percent, and I understand the differential.
 This is why I think we’re seeing sluggishness in the market.”

 Read the full article: